OPEN SEA LAB 3.0 HACKATHON

 Once your team is correctly created, you will receive more information directly in your private team chat, such as Hackathon deadlines and important announcements; how to contact the mentors; how to deliver the Hackathon deliverables and final work; etc. In addition to content and instructions available on the Hackathon platform, tutorial videos, written guidelines and templates will be provided to the Teams.

 During the 3-day Virtual Hackathon, from 27 March to 30 March 2023, all Teams will be guided and supported by a Coaching & Mentoring Team, who will help you towards shaping and delivering your project.
 Mentors will be available to all Teams at specific times throughout the Hackathon.
 The jury deliberation & announcement of winners will take place on 30 March 2023.

 GUIDELINES FOR SUBMISSIONS

-The guidelines for the submission of deliverables can be found directly in the Starter Kit which will be made available soon.
+The guidelines for the submission of deliverables are provided on the Starter Kit available only to the hackathon registrants.

 The following challenges are envisioned:

 - Challenge 1 – Protecting and restoring marine & freshwater biodiversity

 How might we leverage EMODnet to evolve a true trans-European nature network that protects our sea areas; to restore rivers or to scale up nature-based solutions that improve the resilience of coastal communities?

 - Challenge 2 – Eliminating pollution of our ocean, seas, and waters